 This post may contain affiliate links.
 Please read our disclosure policy.

-Enjoy your Beef Bulgogi with a variety of delicious single serving side dishes.
-Pair it with fluffy white rice, flavorful baked brown rice, refreshing cucumber salad, or tender sautéed green beans.
+Enjoy your beef bulgogi with a variety of single serving sides.
+Pair it with white rice, baked brown rice, cucumber salad, or sautéed green beans for a complete meal.

-• Quick and Easy: After marinating, the beef cooks quickly on the stove, making this a fast and easy meal.
+• Fast and Easy: After marinating, the beef cooks in minutes.

-• Versatile: Enjoy as-is or serve with rice, in a lettuce wrap, or add your favorite vegetables.
+• Versatile: Serve with rice, in a lettuce wrap, or add vegetables.

-• Customizable: Easily swap out ingredients to suit your dietary needs or preferences.
+• Customizable: Adjust ingredients to fit your preferences.

 beef bulgogi over rice on a white plate.